kkippo/ECLIPTICA/README.md

-# PumpKing
+# ECLIPTICA
- just another university project
+for our university project